-With respect to RSUs, unless otherwise approved by the Board and except as otherwise provided in an RSU Participant's grant agreement or any other provision of the LTIP, RSUs will vest as to one-third on June 30 in each on the first, second and third calendar years following the year in which the date of grant of such RSUs occurred, and will be settled on the vesting date provided that if such date falls during, or within nine business days immediately following a blackout period or other trading restriction imposed by the Company, the vesting date will be automatically extended until 10 business days after the end of such blackout period or trading restriction.
+With respect to RSUs, unless otherwise approved by the Board and except as otherwise provided in an RSU Participant's grant agreement or any other provision of the LTIP, RSUs will vest as to one-third on June 30 in each on the first, second and third calendar years following the year in which the date of grant of such RSUs occurred, and will be settled on the vesting date subject to an extension of 10 business days in the event of a blackout period or trading restriction.
 Vested RSUs will be settled at the Company's election through delivery of: (i) in the case of settlement for Common Shares, a share certificate to the RSU Participant representing the relevant number of Common Shares issued from treasury (net of any applicable withholding taxes); or (ii) in the case of settlement for their cash equivalent, a cheque to the RSU Participant representing the cash equivalent (based on the market value of the Common Shares on the settlement date, net of any applicable withholding taxes); or (iii) in the case of settlement for a combination of Common Shares and the cash equivalent, a combination of (i) and (ii) above.

 DSUs granted to Directors vest on the last day of the Company's fiscal year in which they are granted.
 In the event a DSU Participant's termination from participation in the LTIP falls before the last day of such fiscal year, one-twelfth of the DSUs granted for such fiscal year will vest for each completed month in that fiscal year prior to the date of termination, and all remaining unvested DSUs will be forfeited.
 DSUs granted to Non-Director DSU Participants will vest to the extent of one-third on the first, second and third anniversaries following the calendar year in which the applicable grant date falls, provided that the Non-Director DSU Participant continues to be employed by the Company and at all times following the grant date beneficially owns, directly or indirectly, and controls at least the same number of Common Shares as he or she beneficially owned, directly or indirectly, and controlled on the applicable grant date.
 On the date of a Non-Director DSU Participant's termination from participation in the LTIP, all remaining unvested DSUs will be forfeited.
-Vested DSUs will be settled on the first business day which falls 30 days following the DSU Participant's termination date, at the election of the Company, through delivery of: (i) in the case of settlement for Common Shares, a share certificate to the DSU Participant, a dependent or relation of the DSU Participant or the DSU Participant's duly authorized legal representative, as the case may be, representing Common Shares issued from treasury (net of any applicable withholding taxes); or (ii) in the case of settlement for their cash equivalent, a cheque to the DSU Participant, a dependent or relation of the DSU Participant or the DSU Participant's duly authorized legal representative, as the case may be, representing the cash equivalent (based on the market value if the Common Shares on the termination date, net of any applicable withholding taxes); or (iii) in the case of settlement for a combination of Common Shares and the cash equivalent, a combination of (i) and (ii) above; provided that if such date falls during, or within nine business days immediately following a blackout period or other trading restriction imposed by the Company, the vesting date will be automatically extended until 10 business days after the end of such blackout period or trading restriction.
+Vested DSUs will be settled on the first business day which falls 30 days following the DSU Participant's termination date, at the election of the Company, through delivery of: (i) in the case of settlement for Common Shares, a share certificate to the DSU Participant, a dependent or relation of the DSU Participant or the DSU Participant's duly authorized legal representative, as the case may be, representing Common Shares issued from treasury (net of any applicable withholding taxes); or (ii) in the case of settlement for their cash equivalent, a cheque to the DSU Participant, a dependent or relation of the DSU Participant or the DSU Participant's duly authorized legal representative, as the case may be, representing the cash equivalent (based on the market value if the Common Shares on the termination date, net of any applicable withholding taxes); or (iii) in the case of settlement for a combination of Common Shares and the cash equivalent, a combination of (i) and (ii) above; in each case subject to an extension for 10 business days in the event of a blackout period or trading restriction.